It’s safe to say that there isn’t a better way to facilitate sales than LinkedIn:

 • 43% of salespeople attributed their sales to LinkedIn.

 All in all, if you’re not using LinkedIn for sales, you should start now.
 And if you don’t know where to start, read this article - we’ll take you through all the essential steps of LinkedIn sales, from finding a lead to closing a deal.
+For optimal results, consider using the best CRM for LinkedIn to streamline your efforts.
 Buckle up and dive in!

 Step Zero: Preliminary preparations